Crush-0/rrtv-package/README.md

    - Dependency state superseded

 ### About us
-We are a five-member training team from Wuhan University Contact us:[rrtv-team](https://github.com/react-refactor-tool-on-vscode)
+We are a five-member training team from Wuhan University.

+Contact us:[rrtv-team](https://github.com/react-refactor-tool-on-vscode)